Skip to main navigation

 - At bedtime, try some ways to help the person relax and sleep.

-- If it seems to relax the person, give him or her a bath close to bedtime.
+- If it seems to relax the person, give them a bath close to bedtime.

 - Offer warm milk or caffeine-free tea before bedtime.